-Audits of each Triple STM supply chain must be undertaken on a minimum twelve-monthly basis to confirm continued compliance with Triple S requirements.
+Audits of each 3S[TM] supply chain must be undertaken on a minimum twelve-monthly basis to confirm continued compliance with 3S requirements.
 Audits must be synchronized to crop years.

-In exceptional circumstances it is possible to extend the certification frequency by up to 4 months, e.g. in the event of a Global pandemic.
+In exceptional circumstances it is possible to extend the verification frequency by up to 4 months (e.g., in the event of a global pandemic).
+Unannounced audits or audits announced at short notice may be carried out in the chain of custody.